SETI/rms-opus/opus/application/apps/help/api_guide.md

 However, it would be illegal to say `cols=observationduration1` or `cols=rightasc`.

+For some numeric fields, the units for the returned values may be specified after a `:`.
+For example:

+%CODE%
+cols=opusid,time1:ydhms,time2:ydhms,observationduration:milliseconds
+%ENDCODE%

+If no units are specified, the default units are used.
+A metadata field may be specified more than once with different units if desired:

+%CODE%
+cols=time1,time1:ydhms,time1:jd,time1:et
+%ENDCODE%

-See the section on [Available Metadata Fields](#availablefields) below for more information.
+See the section on [Available Metadata Fields](#availablefields) below for more information, including a list of available units for each field.

 <h2 id="performingsearches">Performing Searches</h2>